saurabh-hirani/talks/monitoring-transition/README.md

 - A manually maintained nagios setup and its limitations
 - Prepping for moving to an automated icinga2 setup
 - Collating data from multiple host sources
-- Working with development teams for service healthstatus monitoring
 - Progressive cutover from manual to automated monitoring